Skip to Main Content

 Southeast Asian Archive

-The UCI Libraries Southeast Asian Archive collects, preserves, and makes accessible primary and secondary source materials documenting the history of the Cambodian, Hmong, Laotian, and Vietnamese diaspora.
+The Southeast Asian Archive collects, preserves, and makes accessible primary and secondary source materials documenting the history of the Cambodian, Hmong, Laotian, and Vietnamese diaspora.
 Collection strengths include Southeast Asian American experiences of resettlement and community formations since the Vietnam War, Cambodian Genocide, and geopolitical turmoil in the former French-occupied "Indochina" in the latter half of the 20th century.

-To view FINDING AIDS to archival collections in the SEAA, please visit the Online Archive of California
+To view FINDING AIDS to archival collections in the SEAA, please visit the Online Archive of California.

 To search for book, film, thesis and dissertation titles in the SEAA collection, use UC Library Search